EBelizor/Election_Analysis/README.md

 ## Election-Audit Summar

-  This script has shown it's ability to be adaptable when expansion is an option.
-In order to handle more task we just simply need to assign new variables and run similar for loops in order to run new analysis.
+  This script has shown it's ability to be adaptable when expansion is the goal.
+In order to handle additional districts we simply need to assign new variables and run similar for loops in order to run new analysis.
 In our analysis here it was a simple test where we ran similar code like we did before, but used new variables and iterated through the counties rather than candidates.
 See the variables that we assigned to each county below.

 ![](Resources/Pitch.png)

 If more data needed to be analyzed outside of our file we would not need to deviate too far from our original script.
-Pythons built in functions allows us to read and write on files as we please, so an expansion of data would require us to simply read new data and adjust the variables assigned accordingly in order to write on our sheets.
+Pythons built in functions allows us to read and write on files as we please, so an expansion of data would require us to simply read new data and adjust the variables assigned accordingly in order to run similar analysis on different districts.